 1. Check The Roof’s Condition

 You should first check your roof’s condition before deciding to have solar panels inside your home.
-Although you can easily lay the panels flat on the ground, placing them on the roof allows for better energy absorption while minimizing any damage due to rodents and unintentionally crashing on them.
+Although you can easily lay the panels flat on the ground, placing them on the roof allows for better energy absorption while minimizing any damage due to rodents and unintentionally crashing on them, according to a roofing installation in Washington DC.
 Plus, it could help maximize your backyard space as you’re taking up the roof, which you aren’t using anyway.

 Solar panels can be pretty heavy.
 To ensure that your roof can adequately support their weight, you should ensure that they’re in the best condition possible.
 Have it repaired right away once you see any damage.
 However, if you think that your roof is old enough, you might want to consider replacing it.
 You can look for a better roofing option that offers a flat surface, allowing you to lay your panels flawlessly.